First look: BIG’s mesmerizing new art gallery floats across a river

 In 2011, Bjarke Ingels Group proposed a massive, twisting bridge—and piece of art—designed to join two riverbanks along the meandering Randselva river, just outside of Oslo, Norway.

 Eight years later it’s now complete and exists as both an architectural em dash across the Kistefos Sculpture Park (northern Europe’s largest) and as a contemporary art institution: the Twist Museum.
-This spiraling art site is located in Jevnaker, a woodland area roughly 43 miles outside of the capital, and is 1,000 square meters across.
+This spiraling art site is located in Jevnaker, a woodland area roughly 43 miles outside of the capital, and occupies about 1,000 square meters.
 Visitors have the option to walk through Ingels’s piece of practical infrastructure to get from one side of the park to the other, or simply admire it as the large-scale sculptural art installation it is.

 “The Twist is a hybrid spanning several traditional categories: It’s a museum, it’s a bridge, it’s an inhabitable sculpture,” Bjarke Ingels, BIG’s founding partner and creative director, said in a press release.
 “As a bridge it reconfigures the sculpture park turning the journey through the park into a continuous loop.
 As a museum it connects two distinct spaces—an introverted vertical gallery and an extraverted horizontal gallery with panoramic views across the river.
 A third space is created through the blatant translation between these two galleries creating the namesake twist.”